-Xi Jinping (15 June 1953- ) is the current President of the People's Republic of China, and the General Secretary of its sole governing Communist Party, serving since 2012, and one of the most controversial figures of the early 21st century.
+Xi Jinping (born 15 June 1953) is the current President of the People's Republic of China, and the General Secretary of its sole governing Communist Party, serving since 2012, and one of the most controversial figures of the early 21st century.

-While the PRC was by no means considered a free country by any measure, it's thought that it has become more repressive under his tenure ever since it opened up and readjusted it's system to the rest of the world.
-The censorship campaign became infamous when the character Winnie-the-Pooh was completely blocked in the country after comparisons with Xi.
-He has implemented the Social System Credit which penalizes citizens via mass surveillance for anything (from jaywalking to posting the "wrong" opinions online) by limiting access to school and health.
+While the PRC was by no means considered a free country by any measure, it's thought that it has become more repressive under Xi's tenure ever since it opened up and readjusted it's system to the rest of the world.
+The censorship campaign became infamous when memes of Winnie-the-Pooh was blocked on Chinese social media after comparisons with Xinote .
+His government also implemented the Social System Credit which critics have accused of being a mass surveillance tool revolving around data collection and blackistings for citizens deemed "untrustworthy".
 His "Xi Jiping thought" became enshrined in the Chinese constitution and universities have implemented it in their curriculum, something not seen since Mao Zedong.
 Under his administration China seems to have shifted from its previous stance to become more involved in the international community as well as its exerting influences.

-Xi Jiping has been featured/referenced in the following media.
+Xi Jinping has been featured/referenced in the following media: